 Named by Best Lawyers as Detroit “Lawyer of the Year” for Litigation - Environmental (2018).

 Todd C. Fracassi is a partner in the Environment and Energy Practice Group of Pepper Hamilton LLP, resident in the Detroit office.
-He also is a member of the firm’s Sustainability, CleanTech and Climate Change Team.
+He also is co-chair of the firm's Automotive Industry Group and a member of the firm’s Sustainability, CleanTech and Climate Change Team.
 Mr. Fracassi is engaged primarily in matters of environmental litigation and regulatory affairs, and corporate environmental counseling.